knative/eventing/test/README.md

 will then be copied into any new Namespace that is created by the testing infrastructure, and linked to any ServiceAccount created as a imagePulLSecret.
-Note: some tests will use the `knative-eventing-injection` label to automatically create new ServiceAccounts in some Namespaces, This feature does not yet support private registries.
+Note: some tests will use the `knative-eventing-injection` label to automatically create new ServiceAccounts in some Namespaces, this feature does not yet support private registries.
 See https://github.com/knative/eventing/issues/1862 for status of this issue.